HerbCaudill/herbcaudill.com/content/posts/20180401-excel-hell.md

 - And of course, it’s all **delivered in the browser**, so it supports real time collaboration; and the app and the data live in the cloud, so it’s highly available and scalable and all that.

 This is probably still a little hard to picture.
 I have many thoughts about what the user interface would look like, but I’ll stop now and share some sketches and mockups in a subsequent post.

-I also have many thoughts about how to do integration right; that will probably need to be its own post as well.
-And I’ve promised to share what I’ve found while searching for an existing product like this.